Starucks Cup Of Joe Costs More Today

 The Seattle, Washington, coffee retailer increased prices for coffee on Tuesday, USA Today reports.

-According to the report, the coffee increases went into effect at company-owned stores and the amount of the increase was determined by which market the store was in.
+According to the report, the coffee increases went into effect at company-owned stores, and the amount of the increase was determined by which market the store was in.

-Prices on most other types of drinks, like lattes, iced teas, and mochas, were not effected, USA Today reported.
+Prices on most other types of drinks, like lattes, iced teas, and mochas, were not affected, USA Today reported.

-Company Spokeswoman Sanja Gould told USA Today that the increases of about 1-2 percent nationwide were in line with the rising costs of prepared foods bought outside the home, which rose 2.2-2.4 percent.
+Company spokeswoman Sanja Gould told USA Today that the increases of about 1-2 percent nationwide were in line with the rising costs of prepared foods bought outside the home, which rose 2.2-2.4 percent.

-“Evaluating prices periodically allows us to balance the need to run our business profitably, while continuing to provide value to our loyal customers and to attract new customers,” she said.
+“Evaluating prices periodically allows us to balance the need to run our business profitably while continuing to provide value to our loyal customers and to attract new customers,” she said.
 “This price adjustment was not related to last week’s store closures and trainings.”

 Some 8,000 stores in the chain recently closed nationwide for a day in order to better train employees on racial sensitivity and diversity after two African-American men were arrested and charged with trespassing for sitting in a Philadelphia store.